WelSimLLC/welsim.github.io/collections/_posts/2025-04-11-finite-element-analysis-of-plastic-deformation-using-welsim.md

 * Kinematic Hardening

 ## Transient elastoplastic analysis
-For WELSIM's transient structural analysis, it is recommended to use explicit method, with OpenRadioss as the solver.
+For WELSIM's transient structural analysis, it is recommended to use explicit method with OpenRadioss as the solver.
 OpenRadioss is an excellent open source solver for structural dynamics, known for reliable results, and it supports a wide variety of plastic models.

 In the project settings, set the analysis type to "Transient" and enable "Explicit" analysis.
 <p align="center">